Last Christmas (film): Plot

-After spending the night with Tom, Kate begins taking small steps to improve her life; taking care of her body, setting up Santa with a Danish man who loves Christmas as much as she does, apologising to Marta and her girlfriend, and singing Christmas songs to busk for money for the shelter.
-After a few days she runs into Tom again, who says he has something important to tell her, but she preemptively asserts he is fearful of commitment and walks away.
+Afterward, Kate begins taking small steps to improve her life: taking care of herself, setting up Santa with a Danish man who loves Christmas as much as she does, apologising to Marta and her girlfriend, and singing Christmas songs to busk for money for the shelter.
+She runs into Tom, who says he has something important to tell her, but she preemptively asserts he is fearful of commitment and walks away.

-Kate continues to try to do good in her daily life.
-Finally, wanting to make amends with Tom, she returns to his apartment only to meet an estate agent who is holding viewings, who explains that the place has been vacant during the probate process.
+Kate continues to do good in her daily life.
+Finally, wanting to make amends with Tom, she returns to his apartment only to meet an estate agent who is holding open house viewings.
+He explains that the place has been vacant during the probate process.

 After some initial confusion, he reveals that the previous owner was killed in a bicycle accident last Christmas, and Kate realises that Tom was the organ donor whose heart she received.
-Going to a small garden, which was Tom's favourite place, Kate encounters him again (realising he is a ghost) where he says his heart "was always going to be yours" and asks her in parting to look after it.
-The bench on which they sat during their first trip to the garden is revealed to be a memorial bench for Tom.
+Going to the small garden, Tom's favourite place, Kate encounters him again and realises he is a ghost.
+He says his heart "was always going to be yours one way or another" and asks her to look after it.
+The bench on which they sat on their visits to the garden is revealed to be his memorial bench.

-On Christmas Eve, Kate organises a show utilising the talents of the people at the shelter and invites all of her friends and family, including the newly together Santa and her Danish admirer, and the estate agent she met at Tom’s apartment.
-Kate delicately performs a solo of the Wham! song, "Last Christmas", intertwined with flashbacks of her time with Tom, and revelry ensues when the curtain rises and she is joined by the band of shelter performers.
-The next day, Kate and her family celebrate Christmas together, joined by Marta's girlfriend Alba for the first time.
+On Christmas Eve, Kate organises a show utilising the talents of the people at the shelter and invites her friends and family, including Santa and her Danish admirer, along with the real estate agent she met at Tom's apartment.
+Kate delicately performs a solo of the Wham! song, "Last Christmas", and revelry ensues when the curtain rises, and she is joined by the band of shelter performers.
+The next day, Kate and her family celebrate Christmas, joined by Marta's girlfriend Alba for the first time.

-The Christmas celebration transitions to summer, where a visibly healthier Kate is seen writing in her diary on Tom’s memorial bench in the garden to which he introduced her.
-Smiling and happy, Kate looks up, as Tom always advised.
+The Christmas celebration transitions to summer, where a visibly healthier Kate is seen writing in her diary on Tom's memorial bench in the garden.
+Smiling, Kate looks up, as Tom always encouraged her to do.